jwhitham/spdif-bit-exactness-tools/fpga/README.md

 Eventually I realised that I didn't need to use two's complement numbers inside the compressor or divider, and could instead use sign-magnitude numbers, where the sign bit is separate from the rest of the value.
 Conversion to two's complement is only necessary at the input and output, since S/PDIF is two's complement.
+Sign-magnitude led to a much simpler implementation.

 Even with this change, the size of the numbers being divided is quite large, and so I also implemented a [subtractor](lib/subtractor.vhdl) which operates on a configurable number